kerim371/G_Seis/README.md

 # G_Seis
-GUI 2D-Seismic data processing software
+Simple 2D-Seismic data processing GUI application

+## Functionality
+1) SEGY read/write (reads to binary file of format `single`)
+2) visualize data with three keys sorting
+3) decompose first arrival time picks (or amplitude) according to 2, 3, 4 factor model
+4) interactively build velocity model based on decomposed arrival time picks
+5) perform static, amplitude and spectrum correction (deconvolution)
+6) perform some basic header and data arithmetic

+## Usage
-The main file is G_Seis.m
+The main file is `G_Seis.m`
-The application uses some functions written by other authors.
-Here those files: ibm2single.m (based on the algorithm of function "ibm2num" written by Brian Farrelly https://www.mathworks.com/matlabcentral/fileexchange/53109-seislab-3-02) interparc.m (by John D'Errico https://www.mathworks.com/matlabcentral/fileexchange/34874-interparc) PlotReduce.m (based on algorithm of Tucker McClure for 1D data https://www.mathworks.com/matlabcentral/fileexchange/40790-plot-big) typecastx.m (James Tursa https://www.mathworks.com/matlabcentral/fileexchange/17476-typecast-and-typecastx-c-mex-functions)

 Before running the application you should:
-1 - set path to the root folder and include all the folders inside it 2 - build mex function in /g_other folder.
-Commands >> mex -setup and >> mex typecastx.c may help.
+1) set path to the root folder and include all the folders inside it
+2) build mex function in /g_other folder.
+Commands `>> mex -setup` and `>> mex typecastx.c` may help.
-3 - type in matlab command line: >> G_Seis
+3) type in matlab command line: `>> G_Seis`

-REMERMBER!
-All binary files created with G_Seis is binary data of format single.
-Feel free to contact with me.

-Best regards,
-Kerim Khemraev